-- 1. An athlete must participate in 70% of the halves during the regular season.50% of the Varsity games. - 2.
+- 1. An athlete must participate in 50% of the Varsity games. - 2.
 An athlete must be in good standing with the school and the coaching staff. - 3.
+All athletes will letter if the team wins regionals or state titles.

+4. An athlete is a senior, who by consistent participation gives depth to our team.

+G. Softball

-All athletes will letter if the team wins regionals or state titles. - 4.
-An athlete is a senior, who by consistent participation gives depth to our team. - G. Softball - 1.
-All athletes must finish the season in good standing with the coach. - 2.
-The athlete must participate in one half (1/2) of the total number of varsity innings played during the season. - 2. of the Varsity games that are scheduled. - 3.
+- 1. All athletes must finish the season in good standing with the coach. - 2.
+The athlete must participate in one half (1/2) of the Varsity games that are scheduled. - 3.
 Any participant the coach recommends as fulfilling the letter requirements. - 4.
 Any player that is suited for a state participant team. - 5.
-The athlete is a senior, who by consistent participation gives depth to our team. - H. Boy/Girls Swimming - 1.
-To earn a letter in swimming you must have 130 points.
+The athlete is a senior, who by consistent participation gives depth to our team.

+H. Boy/Girls Swimming

+- 1. To earn a letter in swimming you must have 130 points.
 Scoring system will be based on the following criteria: - a.
 Meet Points 50

 1st Place: 5 pts.

 2nd Place: 4 pts.